jakenvac/NitroStream/README.md

 # Usage
 To use, either place the executable in the same directory as NTViewer.exe or set it's location before connecting in the options menu of the application.

+# Changelog
+2016 - 08 - 02
+Added memory patch button to fix when some games prevent streaming.
+This fix can potentialy disable networking in some games, so use wisely.
+To fix games that prevent streaming & networking is needed, try connecting to the internet through that game's features.

+Fixed some issues with relaunching NTRViewer once a connection had been established.

 # License
 GPLV2